BroadbandForum/obudpst/README.md

 - RTTTxTime : The transmit timestamp used for RTT (Round-Trip Time) measurements and carried from the load receiver to the load sender in the periodic status feedback messages.
-- RTTRxTime : The receive timestamp used for RTT measurements and carried from the load sender back to the load receiver in the very next load PDU sent.
+- RTTRxTime : The receive timestamp (used for RTT measurements) of the load PDU carrying the RTTTxTime that was sent to the load sender in the last status feedback message.
 - RTTRespDelay : The RTT response delay includes the time from when the status feedback message was received and the very next load PDU was sent (i.e., the turn-around time in the load sender).
 This value is in milliseconds.